ItalyPaleAle/pinatapinner/README.md

 go get -u github.com/ItalyPaleAle/pinatapinner
 ````

-Alternatively, you can download pre-built binaries from the [releases page](https://github.com/ItalyPaleAle/pinatapinner/releases).
+Alternatively, you can download pre-built binaries from the [releases page](https://github.com/ItalyPaleAle/pinatapinner/releases), which are available for Linux (including ARM), macOS and Windows.

 ## Pin a folder